-Once we are able to breathe into our body with more awareness, we are able to gain pro-prioception.
-EDSers often lack pro-prioception, which is “knowing where your body part is in space.”
+Once we are able to breathe into our body with more awareness, we are able to gain pro-prioception as well as interoception.
+EDSers often lack these senses, which allow us to “know where the body is in space” as well as have the ability to properly perceive the sensations within our body.
 No wonder we are so clumsy!

 By becoming aware of our breath body, we can trigger the calming, resting, healing nervous system (the parasympathetic nervous system).